flobell/fmo-sac-thesis/README.md

 ## Project Description

-This is my THESIS for university's degree Informatics Engineerin in UCAB (Universidad Catolica Andres Bello)/(Andres Bello Catholic Univesity), it gives administration panels for national and international orders purchases between the company and others.
+This is my THESIS for university's degree Informatics Engineering in UCAB (Universidad Catolica Andres Bello)/(Andres Bello Catholic Univesity), it gives administration panels for national and international orders purchases between the company and others.

 ## Technologies